Category: Tomatoes

 2020 marked the inaugural Dallas Tomato Trials, an informal but highly informative testing of 24 different heirloom or open-pollinated tomato varieties including 8 patio/container varieties.
 I also made these rare tomato varieties available for purchase as seedlings in March.
 I am very excited to announce that the tomato trials will be returning for 2021.

-Published on: July 16, 2020 Written by: Callie Works-Leary Comments: 0
+Published: July 16, 2020 Author: Callie Works-Leary Comments: 0

 Dallas Tomato Trials 2020: Spring/Summer Results